-Method Results Remarks Reference

-acid in blood and urine were 3.9 mg/L) in the afternoon.

-determined at the beginning and

-at the end of the shift.
-For

-comparison, formic acid

-concentrations in blood and in

-urine were determined at

-corresponding times of the day in two groups of 36 and 15

-subjects who had no contact

-with methanol.

-Air was collected using gas

-sampling tubes.
-To collect

-alveolar air expired at the end of

-expiration, special tubes were

-used in order to get low resistance.
-Methanol was

-resistance.
-Methanol was analyzed by gas-

-chromatography.
-For analysis of

-formic acid in blood and urine, a

-specific sensitive technique was

-developed: formic acid was

-transformed by concentrated

-sulfuric acid into water and

-carbonmonoxide.
-The latter was reduced to methane directly on a

-specific part of a gas-

-chromatographic column

-connected to a flame ionization-

-detector (for further detail see

-Angerer 1976, 1977.

-For statistical evaluation

-Student's t-test and t-test for

-correlated samples were used.

-Endpoint addressed: basic

-toxicokinetics 0 (1: 11 ::1 TDCC WHIO

-The lethal dose of methanol for humans is not known for certain.
-The (1997)

-minimum lethal dose of methanol in restrictions) (1997)

-methanol poisoning). the absence of medical treatment is weight of

-mediumor poisoning). between 0.3 and 1 g/kg.
-The minimum

-dose causing permanent visual defects

-is unknown.
-Test material

-materials and methods" The symptoms and signs of methanol (EC name): methanol

-Endpoint addressed: repeated poisoning, which may not appear until methanor

-dose toxicity: inhalation after an asymptomatic period of about 12

-· to 24 hours, include visual disturbances,

-1 nausea, abdominal and muscle pain,

-toxicity: oral dizziness, weakness and disturbances of consciousness ranging from coma to

-Endmaint addressed basis clonic seizures.
-Visual disturbances

-Endpoint addressed: basic toxicokinetics generally develop between 12 and 48 h

-toAlcokinctics after methanol ingestion and range from

-mild photophobia and misty or blurred

-vision to markedly reduced visual acuity

-and complete blindness.
-In extreme cases

-death results.
-The principal clinical

-Method Results Remarks Reference Method feature is severe metabolic acidosis of anion-gap type.
+Method Results Remarks Reference resistance.
+Methanol was analyzed by gas- chromatography.
+For analysis of formic acid in blood and urine, a specific sensitive technique was developed: formic acid was transformed by concentrated sulfuric acid into water and carbonmonoxide.
+The latter was reduced to methane directly on a specific part of a gas- chromatographic column connected to a flame ionization- detector (for further detail see Angerer 1976, 1977.
+For statistical evaluation Student's t-test and t-test for correlated samples were used.
+Endpoint addressed: basic methanol toxicity in humans (symptoms and signs of methanol poisoning).
+Details on study design: see "any other information on materials and methods" Endpoint addressed: repeated dose toxicity: inhalation Endpoint addressed: acute toxicity: oral The lethal dose of methanol for humans is not known for certain.
+The minimum lethal dose of methanol in the absence of medical treatment is between 0.3 and 1 g/kg.
+The minimum dose causing permanent visual defects is unknown.
+The symptoms and signs of methanol poisoning, which may not appear until after an asymptomatic period of about 12 to 24 hours, include visual disturbances, nausea, abdominal and muscle pain, dizziness, weakness and disturbances of consciousness ranging from coma to clonic seizures.
+Visual disturbances generally develop between 12 and 48 h after methanol ingestion and range from mild photophobia and misty or blurred vision to markedly reduced visual acuity and complete blindness.
+In extreme cases death results.
+The principal clinical feature is severe metabolic acidosis of anion-gap type.
 The acidosis is largely attributed to the formic acid produced when methanol is metabolized.
 The normal blood concentration of methanol from endogenous sources is less than 0.5 mg/litre (0.02 mmol/litre), but dietary sources may increase blood methanol levels.
 Generally, CNS effects appear above blood methanol levels of 200 mg/L (6 mmol/L), and fatalities have occurred in untreated patients with initial methanol levels in the range of 1500-2000 mg/L (47-62 mmol/L).
-Visual disturbances of several types (blurring, constriction of the visible field, changes in colour perception, and temporary or permanent blindness) have been reported in workers who experienced methanol air levels of about 1.6 mg/L (corresponding to 1200 ppm) or more.
+Visual disturbances of several types (blurring, constriction of restrictions) weight of evidence Test material (EC name): methanol IPCS/WHO (1997)

+Method Results Remarks Reference perception, and temporary or permanent blindness) have been reported in workers who experienced methanol air levels of about 1.6 mg/L (corresponding to 1200 ppm) or more.
 A widely used occupational exposure limit for methanol is 0.26 mg/L (corresponding to 200 ppm), which is designed to protect workers from any of the effects of methanol-induced formic acid metabolic acidosis and ocular and nervous system toxicity.
 No other adverse effects of methanol have been reported in humans except minor skin and eye irritation at exposures well above 0.27 mg/L (corresponding to 200 ppm).
-Kerence